-- (25) We acknowledge that the climate crisis and issues of sustainability make dialogue and diapraxis between people of different faith traditions essential and may provide an impulse towards greater mutual understanding.
-This comes to expression in common advocacy and action. - (26) We expect the LWF and its member churches to speak up loudly and prophetically. - (27) Going out with this message, trusting the Triune God, we proclaim:
+- The sacramental sharing of bread and wine obliges us to care for the daily bread of our societies (1 Corinthians 11:17-34).
+As a communion of small and large churches, we recognize that we fulfill the obligation of feeding the world physically and spiritually in various ways, for instance through preaching the gospel, education and capacity building, social and political diakonia, advocacy, and effective communication - In an increasingly multicultural world, the need for dialogue and working together (diapraxis) grows more urgent daily.
+The fruits that are harvested from ecumenical and interfaith dialogue and diapraxis depend on the depth of knowledge and immersion in our own tradition.
+Being well grounded in our faith tradition enables us to be open, receptive, and hospitable to others. - We acknowledge that the climate crisis and issues of sustainability make dialogue and diapraxis between people of different faith traditions essential and may provide an impulse towards greater mutual understanding.
+This comes to expression in common advocacy and action. - (23) We expect the LWF and its member churches to speak up loudly and prophetically. - (24) Going out with this message, trusting the Triune God, we proclaim: